 Physically, candidates should participate in vigorous competitive team sports, individual sports that stress endurance (including running at least two miles), and personal training that includes push-ups, pull-ups and sit-ups.

 From a leadership standpoint, participation in sports, student government, public speaking and activities such as Boy Scouts and Girl Scouts continue to be important, with the caveat that the academy would prefer distinction in a single activity over mere participation in a variety of activities.

 Medically, a candidate must be in sound mental and physical health.
 A modern requirement: no tattoos or brands on the face, neck or head.
 No tattoos prejudicial to good order and discipline anywhere.
 On R-Day, all existing tattoos, brands and body modifications will be documented.
-Additions to same while a cadet is grounds for dismissal.
+Additions to the same while a cadet is grounds for dismissal.

 Some things, however, do not change.
 Every candidate must secure a nomination from a congressman, senator or the vice president, or if eligible, secure a service-connected nomination.

-The Admissions website offers guidance on applying for nominations and a lot more.
-Interested students can start young and sign up for a mailing list to receive age-appropriate literature from the Academy.
-Older candidates (second semester of junior year in high school or older) may open a file at West Point on line after reading a general Prospectus.
+The admissions website offers guidance on applying for nominations and a lot more.
+Interested students can start young and sign up for a mailing list to receive age-appropriate literature from the academy.
+Older candidates (second semester of junior year in high school or older) may open a file at West Point online after reading a general prospectus.

-If you would like to help qualified young men and women seek a nomination, you may be interested in becoming an Admissions volunteer.
-All it takes is dedication, some free time, and the willingness to learn about the various aspects of the process.
+If you would like to help qualified young men and women seek a nomination, you may be interested in becoming an admissions volunteer.
+All it takes is dedication, some free time and the willingness to learn about the various aspects of the process.

 Want to Know More About the Army?